morbar/public/README.md

 # public
 Note about my commercial code.

-My current substantive code is commercial and I unable to make sny of those repositries public.
+My current substantive code is commercial and I unable to make any of those repositries public.

 I attach a screenshot below of a readme.md file from one of my private commercial repositries.